 To be fair, however, most do not agree with such puritanical attitudes and consider such statements to be simple sophistry.
 Squatting is a maximal strength exercise.
 Your maximal squatting strength will always outstrip your maximal clean and jerk lift.
 Even an absolute beginner can squat more weight than he or she can safely press overhead.
 To limit the weight on your squat bar to only so much as you can clean to your shoulders and then jerk or press overhead makes no sense unless you are not interested in developing maximal strength as opposed to power, as in Olympic lifts like the clean and jerk.

-Training Without a Squat Rack
+How to Squat Without a Rack

 Still, if you do not have a squat rack or a training partner, you will have to content yourself with only the amount of weight that get to your shoulders from the floor.
 For this, the Olympic clean and jerk (or clean to press) is the safest method.
 You may be tempted not to bother learning the proper way to do this.
 Instead of using the clean, you might just use “brute force” to get the bar to the shoulder whichever way you can, which means shoulders will probably bear the brunt of the burden.
 This practice is dangerous and may result in shoulder injury.
 Sure, it may be alright at first but it will not be a viable option for long as the weight will grow way too heavy in short order, quickly causing this method to fail.
 You might then decide you would have been better off learning to properly clean the bar in the first place, allowing a longer progression period before the squatting weight required became too heavy.